Biodiversity and ecology

 What are UWE Bristol doing to support biodiversity?

-• meadowscaping areas of grass at Frenchay Campus and Glenside Campus - mown only two or three times a year: these areas will not only benefit wildlife but bring nature closer to people
+• Meadowscaping areas of grass at Frenchay Campus and Glenside Campus - mown only two or three times a year to benefit wildlife and bring nature closer to people.

-• improving biodiversity and edible planting at City campus and at Glenside Campus; including a small orchard, clear water pond, native bulb planting, herb planting, and wildlife habitats
+• Improving biodiversity and edible planting at City Campus and at Glenside Campus, including a small orchard, native bulb planting, herb planting and wildlife habitats.

-• continuing the evolution of the community garden, including working with the Students' Union Green Team and UWE Wellbeing Services; improvement of disabled access and introduction of raised beds for wheelchair users
+• Continuing the evolution of the community garden, improving disabled access and introducing raised beds for wheelchair users.

-• developing an on-site plant nursery to include production of key pollinator plants, such as thyme and rosemary, and a native tree sapling nursery
+• Developing an on-site plant nursery, producing key pollinator plants, such as thyme and rosemary, and a native tree sapling nursery.

-• processing an increasing large percentage of our green waste on site into compost for reuse onto the grounds
+• Processing an increasingly large percentage of our green waste on site into compost for reuse in the grounds.

-• using electric vehicles and tools: over 90% of our grounds maintenance tools are electric powered, including lawnmowers and buggies resulting in less noise and air pollution.
+• Using electric vehicles and tools: more than 90% of our grounds maintenance tools are now electric powered, including lawnmowers and buggies, resulting in less noise and air pollution.

 The Frenchay Beeline produce